jshuh999/Thymeleaf-Tutorial/README.md

 It's way too old to use in my project.
 So, I made a new one using spring boot 2.7.1.

-But, I used the old Repositories.
+But, I used the previous Repositories.
 Now, I'm trying to change the JPA Repositories.